Once you’ve hired a virtual assistant and they’ve started working, the next objective is to develop a long-lasting work relationship.

 What it all means

-In order to replace yourself in your work, you need a long-term VA you feel confident can take care of the day-to-day aspects of your business.
-Carefully managing your worker is crucial in their development and progress.
-Take this seriously.
-Invest in your VA and they’ll invest themselves in your business.
+In order to successfully scale up your business, you need a long-term VA who can confidently take on day-to-day business tasks.
+Carefully managing your worker is key to getting there.
+So invest in your VA and they’ll invest themselves in your business.
 The more you put into managing your VA, the more you’ll get out of them.